rtidatascience/django-postgres-stats/docs/installation.rst

 You can use pip to install django-postgres-power::

-  $ pip install django-postgres-power
+  $ pip install django-postgres-stats

 Using in Django
 ^^^^^^^^^^^^^^^

-You will need to add the *postgres_power* application to the INSTALLED_APPS setting of your Django project *settings.py* file.::
+You will need to add the *postgres_stats* application to the INSTALLED_APPS setting of your Django project *settings.py* file.::

     INSTALLED_APPS = (
         ...
-        'postgres_power',
+        'postgres_stats',
     )